muir/drbd-lxd/README.md

 There are really basic choices for your host OS.
 Do you use a standard distribution or do you use a specialized container distribution?
 My goal here is a choice that will remain valid for the next 15 years.
-Since I was previously burned by openvz on Debian, I'm shying away from specialty distributions.

 Of the mainstream distributions, I have a personal preference for Ubuntu.
 I'm pretty sure it will be around for a while.